Join museum archaeologists for a fun-packed day full of tours, demonstrations, displays and archaeological activities.

-- Avon Archaeology Ltd – Find out about recent excavations and find out how drones are used in archaeology.
+- Avon Archaeology Ltd – Meet local archaeologists, find out about their latest fieldwork and discover how drones are used in archaeology.

-- Battle Archery Ltd – Learn how to use a bow and arrow and see how many targets you can hit on our pop up archery range.
+- Battle Archery Ltd – Have a go at archery!
+See how many targets you can hit on our pop up range.

-- Bristol & Avon Archaeological Society – Find out about Bristol’s archaeology and the work of your local archaeological society.
+- Bristol & Avon Archaeological Society – Learn all about BAAS and their exciting programme of walks and talks.

-- Clifton Antiquarian Club – Find out about the club’s talks, field trips or excavation opportunities and discover how the Clifton Antiquarians inspire and engage young archaeologists and families.
+- Clifton Antiquarian Club – Hear about the club’s latest talks, field trips, excavation opportunities and work with younger archaeologists.

 - Costume – Try Iron Age, Roman and Medieval costumes on with the Friends of Bristol Museums, Galleries & Archives.

-- Egypt Society of Bristol and KEMET KLUB – Find out about the activities of your local Egypt Societies or take a guided tour to Victorian pioneer Egyptologist Amelia Edwards’ grave.
+- Egypt Society of Bristol and KEMET KLUB – Find out about the activities of your local Egypt Societies and take a guided tour to Victorian pioneer Egyptologist Amelia Edwards’ grave.

 - Marion Brown – Make a bracelet Viking-style using the ancient art of trollen weaving.

-- Medieval Music – Meet our medieval musician, discover his collection of instruments and listen to his tuneful music.
+- Medieval music – Meet our medieval musicians, discover their collection of instruments and listen to tuneful music.

 - Portable Antiquities Scheme – Bring your finds to be identified by our friendly Finds Officer and make an Iron Age coin.

-- The Travelling History Company – Find out about archaeological outreach and bespoke excursions into the historic and prehistoric landscape suitable for primary schools, secondary schools and home educators.
+- The Travelling History Company – Find out about archaeological outreach and bespoke excursions for primary schools, secondary schools and home educators.

 - The Young Archaeologist Club – Find out what the Young Archaeologist Club have been up to, have your face painted like an Iron Age warrior and make a prehistoric pot to take away.